eric-cc-su/locker/README.md

 ##Compatibility

 Locker has been developed and tested on Windows 7 and OS X 10.10 (Yosemite) and is therefore should be compatible on Windows and OS X. Linux distros have not been tested therefore there may be some unwanted side effects with use on Linux.

-Note that on OS X, the storage of encryption keys exists in a **volatile directory** that the operating system will clean out periodically.
-The equivalent directory on Windows is non-volatile so Locker will be long term on Windows.
-This issue is planned to be addressed.

 ##Running Locker